vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 We also set the folder and filename to save the screenshot under, inside Peakboard Hub.
 We construct the filename by combining the value of the `OrderNo` variable and the current timestamp.

 Of course, you can also choose to send the screenshot elsewhere, like Sharepoint or an email address.
-All you have to do is choose one of the other Building Blocks, under *CONTROLS > Screen1 > Groups.* You can even converting the screenshot to Base64, by using *Generate a Base64 string* Then, you can send it to any arbitrary external system.
+All you have to do is choose one of the other Building Blocks, under *CONTROLS > Screen1 > Groups.* You can even converting the screenshot to Base64, by using *Generate a Base64 string.* Then, you can send it to any arbitrary external system.

 ## Result

-Now, let's take a look at the finished product.
+Now, let's take a look at the finished app.
 First, we sign our name and submit the signature:

 ![image](/assets/2026-01-22/040.png)

-Inside our Peakboard Hub's filesystem, we can confirm that the signature was uploaded successfully:
+Inside our Peakboard Hub's filesystem, we see that the signature was successfully uploaded:

 ![image](/assets/2026-01-22/050.png)